runtimeverification/haskell-backend/README.md

 For setting up a development environment, we recommend:

 - [direnv] to make the project's tools available in shells and editors.
-- [haskell-language-server], a [language server] for Haskell that are compatible with most editors.
+- [haskell-language-server], a [language server] for Haskell that is compatible with most editors.
 See instructions [below](#running-a-language-server) to run a language server.
 - [hlint] for compliance with project guidelines.
 - [entr] and [fd] for running `./entr.sh` to keep important files up-to-date.